AOrtiz55/aaron-portfolio/README.md

 ## 🛠️ Roadmap
 - ⚛️ **React Version**: coming soon for a more dynamic and component-driven experience
 - 📱 **Dynamic Screen Viewports**: responsive layouts that adjust to all devices seamlessly
-- 📦 **Containerization**: Docker/Podman setup for easy deployment and portability
+- 📦 **Containerization**: DNS Docker/Podman setup for easy deployment and portability -->DNS: CloudFlare
+  --> Containerized: Oracle

 ---